laurabaldassari/2019-500/README.md

 - Dr. Love is available by email at `Thomas dot Love at case dot edu`.
 He is out of town 2019-01-14 through 2019-01-18.
 - Once class begins, he will be available on Thursdays from 11 AM to noon for discussion / office hours.
 Should you need to set up an appointment at another time, please contact him via email.

+## One Last Thing

+If you are interested in audio-recording the class, please let me know.